1. Sick. The basic term

 What does this mean for you as an employer?

 hassle-free: Involve the company doctor early on.
-They will assess the employee’s capacity for work, monitor the process, and advise you.
-That way, you won’t be on your own, and you’ll be doing things the right way legally.
+They will assess the employee’s capacity for work, monitor the return-to-work process, and advise you on accommodations.
+This way, you won’t be on your own, and you’ll be following legal procedures.